edubart/nelua-batteries/README.md

 # List of libraries

 * `backtrace` - Provides a way to get tracebacks at runtime, using the popular [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) library.
-* `ffi` - Cross Platform FFI for Nelua that you can use to load symbols from shared libs/objects.
+* `ffi` - Cross platform FFI for Nelua, you can use it to load symbols from shared libraries.